KoderKow/kaggler/README.md

 ## `kgl_competitions_data_.*()`

-Look up the datalist for a given Kaggle competition. **IF you’ve already accepted the competition rules, then you should be able to download the dataset too (I haven’t gotten there yet to test it)**
+You can look up the datalist for a given Kaggle competition using the API.

 ``` r
 ## data list for a given competition